Taxila: World Heritage Site

 Taxila was designated a UNESCO World Heritage Site in 1980 in particular for the ruins of the four settlement sites which "reveal the pattern of urban evolution on the Indian subcontinent through more than five centuries".
 The serial site includes a number of monuments and other historical places of note in the area besides the four settlements at Bhir, Saraikala, Sirkap, and Sirsukh.
 They number 18 in all:

 In a 2010 report, Global Heritage Fund identified Taxila as one of 12 worldwide sites most "on the Verge" of irreparable loss and damage, citing insufficient management, development pressure, looting, and war and conflict as primary threats.
 In 2017, it was announced that Thailand would assist in conservation efforts at Taxila, as well as at Buddhist sites in the Swat Valley.

+Demographics

+Population

+According to 2023 census, Taxila had a population of 136,900.

 Geography

 Taxila is located 32 km north-west of the Pakistani capital Islamabad.
 The city is located approximately 549 m above sea level.